cairo-book/cairo-book/src/ch11-07-inlining-in-cairo.md

 The `call` and `ret` instructions allow implementation of a function stack:
 - `call` instruction acts like a jump instruction, updating the PC to a given value, whether relatively to the current value using `rel` or absolutely using `abs`.
-- `ret` instruction jump backs just after the `call` instruction and continues the execution of the code.
+- `ret` instruction jumps back right after the `call` instruction and continues the execution of the code.

 We can now decompose how these instructions are executed to understand what this code does:
 - `call rel 3`: this instruction increments the PC by 3 and executes the instruction at this location, which is `call rel 9` at `PC = 4`.